dbrownjave/CryptographicDataArchive/README.md

-# CryptographicArchiveProcessor
+# CryptographicArchiver

 ### Elegant encryption for your Swift data archives

 A lightweight, easy-to-use Swift package that combines the power of Apple's CryptoKit and AppleArchive frameworks to provide seamless encryption and compression of data objects to a encrypted `.aea` file.

-## Why CryptographicArchiveProcessor?
+## Why CryptographicArchiver?

 Have you ever needed to securely store large sensitive data that surpasses the keychain's capacity, while still leveraging the convenience of Apple's security framework?
-You can achieve this by storing your encryption key in the Keychain and using the CryptographicArchiveProcessor for your data, adding multiple layers of security.
+You can achieve this by storing your encryption key in the Keychain and using the CryptographicArchiver for your data, adding multiple layers of security.
 With CryptographicArchiveProcessor, it's as simple as:

 ```swift
 // Encrypt your data